Creighton University School of Law

-Creighton University School of Law, located in Omaha, Nebraska, United States, is a component of the Jesuit Creighton University.
-According to Creighton's official 2019 ABA-required disclosures, 75% of the Class of 2019 obtained full-time, long-term, JD-advantaged or JD-required employment nine months after graduation.
+Creighton University School of Law, located in Omaha, Nebraska, United States, is part of the Jesuit Creighton University.

 History

-In 1904, the School of Law began as a joint project with the Omaha Bar Association, with Timothy J. Mahoney as the first dean.
-The School of Law was housed in the Edward Creighton Institute on S. 18th Street until 1921, when it moved to new quarters on the Creighton campus.
+The School of Law was founded in 1904 as a joint project with the Omaha Bar Association, with Timothy J. Mahoney as the first dean.
+It was housed in the Edward Creighton Institute on S. 18th Street until 1921, when it moved to new quarters on the Creighton campus.

 Admissions

 The middle 50% range of LSAT scores of the full-time Fall 2018 entering class was 150–156.
 In this class, the male to female ratio is 51 percent to 49 percent, respectively.
 19 percent of this class is a minority.

 Scholarships

 Creighton Law offers multiple types of scholarships to incoming first-year law students, as well as scholarships to returning second- and third-year law students.
 Examples include the Dean's Academic Scholarship, and the Frances M. Ryan Diversity Scholarship.
 73% of the 2018 entering class received a scholarship.